-Planning to schedule a cosmetic procedure this summer?
+Planning to schedule a cosmetic breast or body procedure this summer?
 You’re in good company.
 Warmer weather—and more body-conscious wardrobe choices—motivates many patients to make changes, and breaks from school or work are often easier to manage this time of year.
 And, with only a few weeks of downtime needed after most procedures, you’ll be able to enjoy your results in time for many summer festivities.
 However, there are some special considerations that apply to patients recovering during the summer months.

 To help you on your way to a safe, comfortable, and speedy recovery, we’ve answered top patient questions about plastic surgery recovery during summer.